philippe44/SqueezeAMP/README.md

 For at least initial download, you need a serial connection with ideally RX/TX/RTS/DTR and at least RX/TX.
 There is no build-in converter.

 Connect RX/TX to J3 pin header.
-If you don't have DTR/boot, set the boot switch underneath and if don't have RTS/reset, press the tiny reset button.
+If you don't have DTR/boot, set the boot switch underneath (onPCB before 3.x) and if don't have RTS/reset, press the tiny reset button.
+After PCB 3.x, you must connect DWL to ground while resetting (simply put a wire on pin 6 of J3 and connect it to any ground)

 The esp32 will enter download and you'll be able to update the software, as described on the squeezelite-esp32 site.
+This procedure is rarely needed as the software supports OTA update.

 Don't forget to flip again the boot switch if you used it and the reset the board (or have the espressif tool do it for you), then follow the instructions [here](https://github.com/philippe44/squeezelite-esp32) or have fun with your own software